-lunch and a es and three dinners) plus one desse at least one adult, keeping in mind any ed.
-List the equipment and utensils ne u for three full days of meals (three breakfasts, three ort.
-Your menu should include enough to feed yoursely special needs (such as food allergies) of those to be eded to prepare and serve these meals.
-Then do the lf e Create a shopping list for your mea serve each meal. ils showing the amount of food needed to prepare ar nd and one dessert from the meals you east one adult, one breakfast, one lunch, one dinner u planned using at least five of the following method ng, steaming, microwaving and grilling. s: Time your cooking to have each me eal ready to serve at the proper time.
-After each meal, ask a person you then evaluate your own meal. served to evaluate the meal on presentation and tas te, breal and a fast, one lunch, one dinner and one s u for trail hiking or backpacking that includes one snack.
-These meals must not require refrigeration eople (including you).
-List the equipment and utensils Then do the following: 3 Create a shopping list for your mea serve each meal. ils showing the amount of food needed to prepare ar nd g trip, prepare and serve two meals and a snack fron t one of those meals must be cooked over an approv safe and free from cross-contamina food handling practices.
-Explain how you kept foods ation.
-Clean up equipment, utensils and the site ly dispose of dishwater and pack out all garbage. erved evaluate the meal on presentation and taste, the teter planning and preparation help ensure success not count to only count towards fulfilling these requirements and red for rank advancement cannot be used to complerit Badge book for more information.
-Cimarkon Deter Nama (places prin + \.
-Position:
+lunches and three dinners) plus one dess and at least one adult, keeping in mind a enu for three full days of meals (three breakfa sert.
+Your menu should include enough to fee any special needs (such as food allergies) of t needed to prepare and serve these meals.
+Th ed yourself those to be · · eals showing the amount of food needed to p repare and and one dessert from the meals y least one adult, one breakfast, one lunch, on you planned using at least five of the following ering, steaming, microwaving and grilling.
+Time your cooking to have each r meal ready to serve at the proper time.
+After each meal, ask a person yo then evaluate your own meal. ou served to evaluate the meal on presentatio n and taste, breakfast, one lunch, one dinner and one enu for trail hiking or backpacking that include e snack.
+These meals must not require refrige people (including you).
+List the equipment ar ls.
+Then do the following: eration Create a shopping list for your me serve each meal. eals showing the amount of food needed to p repare and ing trip, prepare and serve two meals and a sast one of those meals must be cooked over safe and free from cross-contami e food handling practices.
+Explain how you ke ination.
+Clean up equipment, utensils and the erly dispose of dishwater and pack out all gal site served evaluate the meal on presentation an better planning and preparation help ensure. not cou an only count towards fulfilling these requirem pared for rank advancement cannot be used Merit Badge book for more information.
+Signature: Date: Name (pleas e print): Position:

-Scouts Name: Tro op: We eek:
+Scouts Name: Troop: Week